 A great symbol of EE’s place in the UK Mobile world can be seen from the Iconic BT Tower in London’s Fitzrovia District.

-Here is a view that we snapped a while back while we were there as EE’s guests discussing our plans and rollout for an EE Child SIM card on the E E Network.
+Here is a view that we snapped a while back while we were there as EE’s guests discussing our plans and potential rollout for an EE Child SIM Only card using the EE Network.

 The EE grid is uniquely connected to the very core of the UK’s telephony infrastructure and at ParentShield EE and BT is a key infrastructure partner carrying the primary voice route for our Child-Safe Network voice traffic.